 Selection occurs on a rolling basis.
 Fellowships program staff will contact students via email (provided on application) to update applicants on selection status.

 Applicants may apply to more than one fellowship, but students can receive only one Cardinal Quarter opportunity in any given summer.
 Students who are selected for more than one Cardinal Quarter opportunity must choose which one they want to pursue by designated deadlines.
 Please refer to each individual fellowship or opportunity for application requirements.

 Students must request and submit an unofficial transcript as part of the fellowships application.
 Unofficial transcripts may be requested online via Axess.
 Once you have received your unofficial transcripts, save as a PDF and upload to your application.
-Please contact the Registrar for additional information.
+Please contact the Registrar's Office for additional information.

 Complete applications will include a completed recommendation form.
-Recommenders can include Stanford faculty, staff, graduate teaching assistants, residence fellows, appointed lecturers, former employers, teachers etc. Fellow undergraduate students should not serve as recommenders.
+Recommenders can include Stanford faculty, staff, graduate teaching assistants, residence fellows, appointed lecturers, former employers and internship supervisors, teachers etc. Fellow undergraduate students should not serve as recommenders.
 Please feel free to contact program staff for more information.

 Applications will be screened by a committee and finalists selected to be interviewed (for approximately 20 minutes) with the goal of awarding fellowships prior to spring break.
-The selection committees, which are made up of faculty, staff, former fellows, and community partners, look at the whole application and reach decisions by consensus.
+The selection committees, which may comprise of faculty, staff, former fellows, and community partners, look at the whole application and reach decisions by consensus.